emmgottlob/QuasiHubbard/README.md

 ### Define Lattice Parameters

 The script starts by defining several parameters for the lattice system.
-It includes variables like system size, lattice depth, grid spacing, and other physical constants.
+It includes variables like system size, lattice depth, grid spacing and cut-off radius.

 ### File Management